devlemire/employee-list/README.md

 }
 ```

-Next, we'll want our method to update the `employee` object on state, we should never mutate state directly so we'll have to make another copy of our `employee` property on state before modifying it and finally updating it with `this.setState`.
+Next, we'll want our method to update the `employee` object on state, we should never mutate state directly so we'll have to make a copy of our `employee` property on state before modifying it and finally updating it with `this.setState`.
 Lets create a variable called `employeeCopy` that equals a copy of the `employee` property on state.

 ```jsx
 handleChange(prop, val) {